gssilva57/gssilva57/README.md

 - 👋 Hi, I’m Guilherme Silva, @gssilva57.
-Living im Brazil, I have spent time in the USA.
+Living in Brazil, I've spent some time in the USA.
 - 👀 I’m interested in Python, Pandas, Numpy, scientific computattion, statistics.
 - 🌱 I’m currently learning Tensor Flow.
 - 💞️ I’m looking to collaborate on whatever I am able to.
 - 📫 How to reach me: email: gssilva57@gmail.com.

-I've been working on a site about math, physics, general discussion on science and skepticism.
+I've been working on a site about math, physics, general discussion on science and skepticism, and programming.

 🎇 You can reach it at <a href="https://phylos.net">phylos.net</a>